hayamizum/CactusAlgorithm/README.md

 <img width=50% alt="modified output graph for the L1 distance matrix of the random 20 grid points" src="https://github.com/keita1126/CactusAlgorithm/assets/31284538/6a0229ff-2cd6-4aeb-a2c4-7a1297d80ea5">

 For stdin mode, it is required to input the distances manually.
 Shown below is an example using another distance matrix.
-The first parameter is about the number of objects n.
-Then the input distance matrix including n×n elements is required, and the data must use white space and Enter to distinguish elements.
+The first parameter is about the number of objects $n$.
+Then the input distance matrix including $n×n$ elements is required, and the data must use white space and Enter to distinguish elements.

 ```
 Input n: 8